lscientific/PRStuning/README.md

 python setup.py build_ext --inplace
 ```

-Installation is expected to be finished within a few minutes.
+Installation is expected to be finished within a few minutes

 ## Typical Workflow:
 (Optional) Use ```plinkLD.py``` to calculate the LD matrix for PLINK binary format encoded genotype data of a reference panel.
-  See ```python plinkLD.py --help``` for further usage description and options.\
+  See ```python plinkLD.py --help``` for further usage description and options\

   Use ```PRStuning.py``` to obtain estimated AUC using GWAS summary statistics from the training data.
-  See ```python PRStuning.py --help``` for further usage description and options.
+  See ```python PRStuning.py --help``` for further usage description and options

 ## Usage